hagensen-software/HealthCTX/HealthCTX.Domain/readme.md

 public interface IPatient : IResource;
 ```

-First of all the interface extends the IResource interface, which means that it is a Fhir resource and has the FhirResource attribute to specify the name of the resource type.
+First of all the interface extends the IResource interface, which means that it is a Fhir resource and it has the FhirResource attribute to specify the name of the resource type.

-The FhirProperty attribute is used to specify each of the properties of the resource.
+The FhirProperty attribute is used to specify each of the potential properties of the resource.

 - The first parameter is the name of the property, which is the same as the name of the property in the Fhir standard.
 - The second parameter is the type of the property, which is the interface that represents the property type.
 This interface must inherit from IElement.